 You may love theatre, but don't want to be a performer.
-In drama you are able to complete the course by fulfilling a design role in either costume, set, lighting or sound.
+In drama you are able to complete the course by fulfilling a design role in either costume, set, lighting or sound and are required to create

 Development of skills.